bennyhuo/KotlinTuples/README.md

 Maybe you want to use a Tuple to hold the result of a function, and you don not want to write a certain data class for that, this may help.

-I generated 20 tuple types with `Generator.kts`, mutable and immutable.
+I generated 22 tuple types with `Generator.kt`, mutable and immutable.
 So use it like this:

 ```kotlin
 fun returnFourValues() = tupleOf(1,2,3,4)